You are currently viewing Takapūneke, Akaroa | The South Islands Waitangi Grounds.

 The Brig Elizabeth

-Captain Stewart had the 400 tonne Brig Elizebeth, they called into Takapūneke in early November 1830 and Captain Stewart called Te Maiharanui out onto his ship to trade flax.
-Te Maiharanui was away and it took him several days to return, when he did so he was welcomed out on to the ship and took with him his wife and daughter.
+Captain Stewart had the 400 tonne Brig Elizebeth, they called into Akaroa Harbour in early November 1830 and Captain Stewart called Te Maiharanui out onto his ship to trade flax, where he was captured.
+At night the warriors went ashore with the European crew and massacred the sleeping village.

 When was the Takapūneke massacre?

-Captain Steward eventually received only some of the flax he was promised and returned to Sydney where he traded it and was captured by the magistrate of NSW.
+Captain Steward eventually received only some of the flax he was promised and returned to Sydney where he traded it and was imprisoned by the magistrate of NSW.
 Stewart was eventually released.

 Why is Takapūneke important in New Zealand’s history?